mgj/fetcher/README.md

 ## Caching rules

-A new cache entry will be created (that is, a FetchAsync call is considered unique) if:
-* The URL does not exist in the cache
+A new cache entry will be created (that is, a FetchAsync call is considered unique) if the FetcherWebRequest and accompanying UrlCacheInfo does not already exist.
+You can search through the cached items using the `IFetcherRepositoryService` interface
-* The specified method does not exist for the given url

 ## FAQ

-Add a reference to System.Data.SQLite in your Android project to avoid an error popping up at startup (Temporary workaround, proper fix on the way!)
+On android if you get an error popup about denied access to local libraries, add a reference to System.Data.SQLite in your Android project

 ## For contributors